DePayFi/documentation/docs/apps/user-authorization.md

 ---
 sidebar_position: 2
-sidebar_label: User Authentication
+sidebar_label: User Authorization
 ---

-# User Authentication
+# User Authorization

 Receive authorization from users by asking for the required permissions.

 ## Step by step